Long Short-Term Transformer for Online Action Detection: Experiments

-\textbf{Can the LSTR encoder learn effectively using only self-attention?} To evaluate the ``bottleneck'' design in LSTR encoder, we implement a baseline that models $\mathbf{M}_L$ by using standard Transformer Encoder units~\cite{vaswani2017attention}.
-Note that it still captures $\mathbf{M}_L$ and $\mathbf{M}_S$ with similar workflow of LSTR, but it does not compress and encode $\mathbf{M}_L$ using learnable tokens.
-The comparison (row 3 vs. row 7) in Table~\ref{table:lstr} shows that LSTR outperforms this baseline with all $m_L$ settings.
-It shows that the performance of this baseline decreases when $m_L$ is getting larger, which also suggests the supreme ability of LSTR for modeling long-range patterns.
+\textbf{Can the LSTR encoder learn effectively using self-attention?} To evaluate the ``bottleneck'' design with cross-attention in LSTR encoder, we try modeling $\mathbf{M}_L$ using standard Transformer Encoder units~\cite{vaswani2017attention}.
+Note that this still captures $\mathbf{M}_L$ and $\mathbf{M}_S$ with the similar workflow of LSTR, but does not compress and encode $\mathbf{M}_L$ using learnable tokens.
+Table~\ref{table:lstr} (row 8 vs. row 3) shows that LSTR outperforms this baseline with all $m_L$ settings.
+In addition, the performance of this baseline decreases when $m_L$ gets larger, which suggests the superior ability of LSTR for modeling long-range patterns.

-\textbf{How to design the memory compression for the LSTR encoder?} First, we test the effectiveness of the single-stage design with $\ell_{enc} + 1$ Transformer decoder units.
-Table~\ref{table:lstr} shows that two-stage memory compression (row 7) is stably better than single-stage (row 4), and interestingly, the performance gap gets larger when using larger $m_L$ ($0.5\%$ when $m_L=8$ and $0.8\%$ when $m_L=512$).
-Second, we compare cross-attention with self-attention for two-stage compression by replacing the second Transformer decoder units with Transformer encoder.
-Table~\ref{table:lstr} shows that LSTR stably outperforms this baseline (row 5) by about $0.5\%$ in mAP.
-However, its performance is better than models with one-stage compression about $1.3\%$ (row 5 vs. row 3) and $0.3\%$ (row 5 vs. row 4) on average.
+\textbf{How to design the memory compression for the LSTR encoder?} First, we use a projection layer, consisting of a learnable matrix of size $n_0 \times m_L$ followed by MLP layers, to compress the long-term memory along the temporal dimension.
+Table~\ref{table:lstr} shows that using this simple projection layer (row 4) slightly outperforms the model without long-term memory (row 1), but is worse than attention-based compression methods.
+Second, we evaluate the one-stage design with $\ell_{enc} + 1$ Transformer decoder units.
+Table~\ref{table:lstr} (row 8 vs. row 5) shows that two-stage compression is stably better than one-stage, and their performance gap gets larger when using larger $m_L$ ($0.5\%$ when $m_L=8$ and $0.8\%$ when $m_L=512$).
+Third, we compare cross-attention and self-attention for two-stage compression by replacing the second Transformer decoder with Transformer encoder.
+LSTR stably outperforms this baseline (row 6) by about $0.5\%$ in mAP.
+However, its performance is still better than models with one-stage compression of about $1.3\%$ (row 6 vs. row 3) and $0.3\%$ (row 6 vs. row 5) on average.

 \textbf{Can we remove the LSTR decoder?} We remove the LSTR decoder to evaluate its contribution.
-Specifically, we feed the entire memory to LSTR encoder and attach a non-linear classifier on its output tokens embeddings.
-Similar to above experiments, we increase the model size to ensure a fair comparison.
-Table~\ref{table:lstr} shows that LSTR outperforms this baseline (row 6) by about $4\%$ on large $m_L$ (\eg, 512 and 1024) and about $2.5\%$ on relative small $m_L$ (\eg, 8 and 16).
+Specifically, we feed the entire memory to LSTR encoder and attach a multi-layer (MLP) classifier on its output tokens embeddings.
+Similar to the above experiments, we increase the model size to ensure a fair comparison.
+Table~\ref{table:lstr} shows that LSTR outperforms this baseline (row 7) by about $4\%$ on large $m_L$ (\eg, 512 and 1024) and about $2.5\%$ on relative small $m_L$ (\eg, 8 and 16).